Blood Alcohol Concentration

 - Body weight

 Neither BAC, nor the number of drinks consumed, are necessarily accurate indicators of the level of impairment.
 Tolerance to alcohol also varies from one person to another, and can be affected by such factors as genetics, adaptation to chronic alcohol use, and synergistic effects of drugs.

 In the state of Indiana, as in most states, you are legally intoxicated at a BAC of .08, no matter your age.

-Utilize this calculator to better understand your BAC.
+Utilize this calculator from The Cleveland Clinic to better understand your BAC.
 Please remember that this is an estimation and not an exact science.

 |BAC Level||Generalized Dose Specific Effects|